andreatta-ale/analixText/article/paper.md

 # Summary

 Generating, plotting, and analyzing sensor's data is time-consuming.
 In a context where the demand for rapid diagnostics is increasing, the assistance of intelligent processes that abstract a significant portion of the work is essential.
-Analix is software that performs the analysis of data from magnetoelastic sensors subjected to an environment containing an external agent (such as SARS-CoV-2 virus).
+Analix is a software that analyzes data from magnetoelastic sensors subjected to an environment containing an external agent (such as the SARS-CoV-2 virus).
 Magnetoelastic sensors have a fundamental vibration frequency, which decreases as their mass increases.
 In developing magnetoelastic sensors with an active surface, these are divided into test and control groups.
 The test sensors are exposed to a medium containing recombinant protein of SARS-CoV-2, and their response in frequency spaceis registered.
 Control sensors are tested the same way, but exposed to a medium without the recombinant protein, so no major resonant frequency change is expected.
-The Analix software precisely determined the sensors' resonant frequency, this allow a safe and fast way to diagnose the presence of an external agent.
+The Analix software precisely determined the sensors' resonant frequency and this allow a safe and fast way to diagnose the presence of an external agent.
 A machine learning classifier generated a portable model applicable to different scenarios.

 # Statement of need

-The primary objective of this work is to develop software for analyzing data from magnetoelastic sensors, focusing on the efficient detection of pathogens.
+The primary objective of this work is to develop a software for analyzing data from magnetoelastic sensors, focusing on the efficient detection of pathogens.
 The software aims to provide a robust tool for rapidly and accurately identifying pathogens that threaten public health, such as viruses and bacteria, using advanced techniques such as statistical data analysis and machine learning algorithms.

 The relevance of this approach is evident when considering the backdrop of the pandemic scenario that developed between 2020 and 2022, which continues to manifest its effects even today.
 Such a context has demonstrated the need for tools that enable the rapid diagnosis of certain diseases, such as COVID-19 and other viral infections, to be obtained swiftly, with high detection efficiency and at a reduced cost.